pbgnz/pbgnz.github.io/index.md

 ---
 # About me

-Hi my name is Pablo and I currently live in Montreal, Canada.
+Hi my name is Pablo and I am a Software Engineer @Nuance.

-I like building cool projects related, and not limited to, web development, data science and software infrastructure.
+I like building cool projects related, and not limited to, web development and software infrastructure.